 To the Bright Edge of the World by Eowyn Ivey

-You may have heard of Ivey’s more popular first novel, The Snow Child (which I’d also highly recommend), but her second story is also worth a read.
-This book is told in alternating perspectives during 1885 between a pregnant wife and her husband who is leading an expedition to explore the Alaskan wilderness.
+You may have heard of Ivey’s more popular first novel, The Snow Child (which I’d also highly recommend), but her second book is also worth a read.
+This story is told in alternating perspectives during 1885 between a pregnant wife and her husband who is leading an expedition to explore the Alaskan wilderness.

 The Lion The Witch and the Wardrobe by C.S.
 Lewis

 The world outside your windows may look just like Narnia during winter, but hopefully you won’t encounter the wolves or the White Witch.
-This children’s classic is absolutely worth reading with your kids or enjoying yourself as an adult.
+This children’s classic is absolutely a delight to read with your kids or enjoy yourself as an adult.

 The Thirteenth Tale by Diane Setterfield

-The author just released a new novel back in December, but I’d rather recommend this gothic suspense tale.
+The author just released a new novel, but I’d recommend this gothic suspense tale instead.
 A reclusive author who’s famous for her twelve mesmerizing stories is finally releasing the thirteenth, the truth about her life.
 Another gothic suspense I’d recommend as a cozy book to read during winter is Rebecca by Daphne Du Maurier!

 Selected Poems of Robert Frost by Robert Frost

-His poems are beautiful and thoughtful, yet still accessible for those of us who rarely (or never) read poetry.
+Robert Frost’s poems are beautiful and thoughtful, yet still accessible for those of us who rarely (or never, like me) read poetry.
 Stopping By The Woods on a Snowy Evening is a classic for this time of year.

 Winter Street by Elin Hilderbrand

-I just came across this book back in December, but didn’t get around to reading it before Christmas.
+I came across this book in December, but didn’t get around to reading it before Christmas.
 It takes place during the holiday season, so it’s a great holiday read if you can find it!
-This is the first book in a series about a cozy Nantucket inn and the family who owns it.
+This is the first book in an excellent series about a cozy Nantucket inn and the family who owns it.
 There’s lots of drama but also heartwarming resolutions.

 A Game of Thrones by George R.R.
 Martin

-As the Starks say “Winter is Coming.”
-These tomes are quite an undertaking, but the series is masterful and full of intrigue, shocking plot twists, and cunning.
-While the TV adaptation is stellar (or at least the first few seasons were), the depth and nuance of the books is unparalleled.
+As the Starks say, “Winter is Coming!”
+These lengthy tomes are quite an undertaking, but the series is masterful and loaded with intrigue, shocking plot twists, and cunning characters.
+While the TV adaptation is stellar (or at least the first few seasons), the depth and nuance of the books is unparalleled.

 Bridget Jones’ Diary by Helen Fielding

-Bridget is constantly making new resolutions, so her successes and failures fit right in during January.
-I’m always up for a reread of this loosely based modern day adaptation of Pride and Prejudice.
-Plus, the movie is just as much fun.
+Bridget Jones is constantly making new resolutions to better herself, and her successes and failures and restarts fit right right in during January.
+I’m always up for a reread of this modern day adaptation of Pride and Prejudice.
+Plus, the movie is just as much fun!